Waning Gibbous on

 Moon after ascending node

-4 days after ascending node on 27 December 2058 at 05:49 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 10 January 2059 at 18:48 in ♏ Scorpio.
+4 days after ascending node on 27 December 2058 at 05:49 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 10 January 2059 at 18:48 in ♏ Scorpio.

 Moon after northern standstill

-1 day since the previous standstill on 29 December 2058 at 22:55 in ♋ Cancer when the Moon has reached North declination of ∠25.970°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-25.989° at the point of next southern standstill on 13 January 2059 at 04:35 in ♑ Capricorn.
+1 day since the last northern standstill on 29 December 2058 at 22:55 in ♋ Cancer when the Moon has reached North declination of ∠25.970° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-25.989° at the point of next southern standstill on 13 January 2059 at 04:35 in ♑ Capricorn.

 Syzygy in 13 days